Navigating the debt collection software tipping point

 Between those two points, an overdue account may pass through several milestones, and be handed off to multiple parties.

-Early stage accounts are typically serviced in-house by creditors with reminder emails, past-due notices, and the like.
+Early stage accounts are typically serviced in-house by creditors with tactics like reminder emails and past-due notices.
 These early stage accounts tend to have higher recovery rates, but with every day that passes, the likelihood of recovery decreases.

 After a period of time – typically 90+ days – overdue accounts may be deemed too costly to continue recovery attempts with internal teams and passed off to a debt collection agency.
 From there, the debt collector will attempt to recover the overdue amount.
 Collection agencies are typically paid based on a success basis, claiming a percentage of the amount recovered as a fee.

 Unrecoverable accounts may pass through multiple collection agencies before they are ultimately written off.
 These “placements”, as they’re known in the industry, follow each other sequentially: